KrySoar/TODO-prog-projects/README.md

-# TODO-cpp-projects
+# TODO-prog-projects

-this is just a list of projects that i want to do in c++ with qt and sfml
+This is a list of future and [DONE] programming projects.